-The Office of Research and Economic Development is dedicated to commercializing university technologies - one of the biggest challenges to that mission is funding.
-To proactively combat the constant obstacle, the office has formulated different funding programs for faculty, students and innovations in all stages of the discovery process.
+The University of Missouri is dedicated to commercializing university technologies - one of the biggest challenges to that mission is funding.
+To proactively combat the constant obstacle, the university has formulated different funding programs for faculty, students and innovations in all stages of the discovery process.

 If you have any questions relating to these Office of Research and Economic Development funding opportunities please contact our department.